 1980s Reed Table Lamp

-Materials: Porcelain or earthenware “pumpkin”.
+Materials: White porcelain or earthenware “pumpkin” with gold stripes.
 Brass plated iron, some brass parts.
+Striped fabric lampshade.
 Bakelite socket.
-Fabric lampshade.

 Height: 50,5 cm / 19.88”